nabbisen/html-proc-rs/README.md

 [![License](https://img.shields.io/github/license/nabbisen/htmlproc-rs)](https://github.com/nabbisen/htmlproc-rs/blob/main/LICENSE)

 HTML processors as utils written in Rust.
-Each function is offered as a single `feature`, so the dependencies are kept small.
+Each function is offered as a single `feature`, so the dependencies are kept small. (`omit_enclosure` which is used as document outline formatter is exception.)

 ## Install in Rust project